 1. The Setting(s)

-The framework of the 1800s (and 1900s) is pretty bland when you think about it.
+The framework for the 1800s (and 1900s) is pretty bland when you think about it.
 Most passed away from being infected or did work in a community of some sort.
 The rest were house-wives.
 The setting of the series has to be spot-on.
 This is what appeals to viewers.
 It recreates what we know as the 1800s and makes it 2019.
 One of the aspects where it showcases that is language.
 While the language from the 1800s was much different from ours, Smith has updated it and Hailee does a fabulous job of incorporating it into the series as well as the other actors and actresses.

 While it does change the conversation to fit contemporary, it keeps Emily’s poems just the way they are.
-If you don’t believe me, the first episode is titled “Because I Could Not Stop” which is poem 479.
+If you don’t believe me, the first episode is titled “Because I Could Not Stop,” which is poem 479.
 The lines that are said throughout the episode are from the poem itself.
 It is quite lovely.

 Each Episode Is A Poem By Dickinson